Meet Coach

 Story continued..

-The ball bounced back at up.
-Recoiled like my less than 2 year old on the trampoline in the backyard.
+The ball bounced back up.
+Recoiled like my 2 year old on the backyard trampoline.
 Coach said, "Young (my last name) is that a rib protector?"

 Me: "Aaall abs coach, aaaall abs.”